bazzisoft-openfl-extensions/barcode/README.md

 Dependencies
 ------------

-- This extension implicitly includes `extensionkit` which must be available in a folder beside this one.
+- This extension requires inclusion of `extensionkit` which must be available in a folder beside this one.

-- The extension overrides the Xcode project file `project.pbxproj` in order to include bundle resources required by the ZBarSDK library (iOS only).
+- On iOS, this extension requires extra resources to be added to the app.
+Manually add the imagery from `barcode/project/iphone/ZBarSDK/Resources` into the top-level Resources group in XCode.

 Installation
 ------------